To My Wife

 As Cathy gives me definition, I thought.
 And with that one line in mind, I decided to see what the rest of it might look like, hoping it might convey the comfort and desolation, the structure and freedom of the moment, equating marriage with a wood and wives with moons, those vast tidal pulls, with a fireplace thrown in because hearths somehow evoke the homeliness of Thanksgiving in those early Pilgrim cabins, spilling over with gourds, pumpkins, and late corn.
 Hearths seemed the midpoint, the metaphor, between trees and people, woods and loves, the anchor of the house, the bricks and mortar of the heart.

-Often, I have made notes for a poem or even begun it, returning later to find the particular chemistry of invention gone, leaving only technique and resulting in a very different poem.
-Some feelings lurk beneath the skin, below the words, some marvelous fears or mortalities that egg the process on and then disappear in a cloud of dust like Butch Cassidy.
-"Who are those guys?"
-I ask myself, but I never find out what epileptic spasm dictates form and then leaves, commissions Mozart's Requiem and never picks it up.
+Often I have made notes for a poem or even begun it, returning later to find the particular chemistry of invention gone, leaving only technique and resulting in a very different poem.
+Some feelings lurk beneath the skin, below the words, some marvelous fears or mortalities that egg the process on and then disappear in a cloud of dust.
+“Who were those guys?”
+I ask myself, but I never find out what epileptic spasm dictates form and then leaves, commissions Mozart’s Requiem and never picks it up.